Connect with us

 How Much Do We Need In Retirement?

 In this article, we explore how much CPF savings we will need in order to receive $3,000 from CPF LIFE during our retirement.
-While the median take-home salary is $4,000 in 2021 – we arbitrarily deducted $1,000 off this figure to account for expenses we would not likely have during our retirement years – namely any car and other loans, work-related expenses and income tax.
+While the median take-home salary is $4,860 in 2024, we arbitrarily deducted $1,860 off this figure, given that we no longer need to contribute to CPF (about 20% of wages), and are unlikely to have to account for work-related expenses and other loans such as car, home and income tax during our retirement years.

 How Much Do We Need In Our CPF LIFE To Get $3,000 Each Month?